Fri 12 Oct, 2018

 Can You Outlive Your Pension?

 The first step to ensuring you don’t outlive your pension is to create a potential retirement budget.
 This budget will give you a rough estimation of how much money you will need in your super for the lifestyle you’re expecting to continue.

 According to ASFA, a couple can live a modest life in retirement on $34,506 per annum, while a ‘comfortable’ life comes in at around $60,000 per annum.
 For singles, you’re looking at $24,250 for a modest retirement, and $43,665 for a comfortable retirement.

 Another way to outline your retirement budget is to delve deeper into what your retirement might look like.
-This means drafting out multiple retirement lifestyle scenarios, and how much they’ll cost, to ensure you won’t outlive your pension.
+This means drafting out multiple retirement lifestyle scenarios and how much they will cost to maintain while ensuring you won’t outlive your pension.

-For example, your retirement lifestyle could include two holidays per year, three meals out per week and regular indulgences in your supermarket shop.
-The other end of the spectrum could be budgeting in your weekly shop or choosing a discount supermarket, sacrificing holidays and reserving dining out for special occasions.
-Remember, you’ll have more free time on your hands, so be realistic with your lifestyle expectations.
-There’s every chance you’ll find more ways to spend money when you’re not trotting off to work every morning.
+For example, your retirement lifestyle could include two holidays per year, three meals out per week and regular indulgences in your supermarket shop, while at the other end of the spectrum you could be doing your weekly shop at a discount supermarket, sacrificing holidays and reserving dining out for special occasions.

 Switch to a Self-Managed Superfund

-Your superfund’s performance is one of the deciding factors as to whether you will outlive your pension or not.
+The performance of your superfund’s investments may well be the deciding factor as to whether or not you will outlive your pension.
 That’s why it’s important to start paying close attention to your superfund’s performance early on in your life rather than later.

-If your super returns aren’t helping you achieve your retirement goals or the management fees are eating away at your yearly returns, then it may be time to choose another superfund or risk strategy.
+If your super returns aren’t on track to help you achieve your retirement goals or the management fees are eating away at your yearly returns, then it may be time to choose another superfund or risk strategy.
 For ultimate control in how your super’s risk is managed or to benefit from a flat-rate fee such as Squirrel’s, then you may wish to set up a self-managed super fund instead.

-With an SMSF, you have the freedom to invest in a variety of assets that aren’t available to other superfunds.
-These include assets such as property, bullion, shares, cryptocurrency and more.
+With an SMSF, you have the freedom to invest in a variety of assets that aren’t available to other Superfunds.
+These include assets such as residential property, bullion, certain shares, cryptocurrency and more.
 Taking control of your investments may allow you to build a bigger retirement fund, but there are risks to managing your own super and any loss or gain in value will ultimately be your responsibility.

 If you’re interested in learning more abut how a self-managed super fund can help you avoid outliving your pension, book a time to speak with one of our SMSF team today.